AdvancedMods/AMCore/README.md

 <a href='https://minecraft.curseforge.com/mc-mods/227899-amcore/'>Download Here!</a>

 <h2>Credits</h2>
-Team CoFH, for their version checker.
+Team CoFH, for their version checker.<br>
+Vazkii, for his craft and pickup achievements.